Handwashing

 BCHC colleagues can get free flu vaccinations throughout 2025 and 2026 at a time and location convenient to you.

-Take a look at the below timetable to view where/when vaccinations slots are available.
+Take a look at the below timetable to view where/when our flu vaccinations clinics are.

 Members of the public are advised to speak to their local GP or pharmacy to receive flu vaccinations this winter.